garrandall/popular-music-data/tracks/ring-my-bell-d-j--jazzy-jeff-the-fresh-prince.md

 Why can't you see it, it's plain as day right here before your eyes I'm telling the truth while your man insists on telling you lies He stays out all night but I'd be home by 8
-And oh and about loving, hmm it's grrrrrrreat
+And oh and about loving, hm it's grrrrrrreat
 I don't mean to insult your man up
 But I'm trying to plan the
 Rest of our lives together forever and ever